costycnc/inkscape-1.0-gcode-foam-cutter-extension-costycnc/gcode2/readme.md

 put gcode2.inx and gcode2.py in C:\Users\YOUR_NAME_ADMIN\AppData\Roaming\inkscape\extensions(after need to restart Inkscape)

 in same folder will autosave file gcode ... the gcode will be rewrite automatically

+If your path have Translate ... you need remove translate or another other commands for result real values gcode.